Introduction

 Absolute Religious Freedom: To many American minds, “absolute freedom” has a certain appeal to it: Everyone doing what they would like apart from government control.
 Doesn’t that sound great?

 However, absolute freedom means just this: absolute freedom.
 This would mean that anyone could do whatever they wanted so long as it was under the banner of “religious practice.”
-While this may still seem good, consider some of the following actions a person could take under the name of “religion”: human sacrifice, abortion, rape, polygamy, murder, slavery, drug use, and beastiality.
+While this may still seem good, consider some of the following actions a person could take under the name of “religion”: human sacrifice, abortion, rape, polygamy, murder, slavery, drug use, and bestiality.

 With absolute religious freedom, all of the practices would have to be protected because the freedom is “absolute.”
 It covers everything that could be done under religious practice.
 Such freedom is necessarily anarchy because no law could prevent an action if that action were done as part of a religion.
+This creates a system with nearly unlimited freedom, but it is hard to see how this setting could be cohesive enough to form a large community.

 As such, Absolute Religious Freedom must be ruled out.

 Maximal Freedom – Do No Harm: This version is similar to Absolute Freedom with one major caveat – the Do No Harm principle.
 The Do No Harm principle comes in various forms, but it basically states that “an action should be permitted provided that it does no harm to another person.”
-So, for example, I should be allowed to engage in evangelism provided that I don’t hurt anyone else in the process.
+So, for example, I should be allowed to engage in evangelism, provided that I don’t hurt anyone else in the process.

 This version of freedom often sounds good, but it also runs into problems.
 For simplicity’s sake, I’ll narrow the problems into one: the Lack of Clear Definitions Problem.
 The Lack of Clear Definitions Problem is just as it sounds—this version of freedom lacks clear definitions for its terms.

 Consider “religion.”
 What counts as a religion?
 Obviously, we can count traditional religions like Christianity, Islam, Judaism, Hinduism, Buddhism, etc. What about fringe religions like Norse Paganism or Satanism?
 What about “internet religions” like Jedi?
 (Yes, it’s a thing.)
-What about the man who just “religiously” plays golf on Sunday mornings?
+What about the man who “religiously” plays golf on Sunday mornings?
 Does this count as a religion?

 And, of course, there is the problem of defining “harm.”
 What counts as harm?
 Further, what counts as harm “to another person?”
 Suppose, for example, that Religion X makes a practice out of sacrificing people of Demographic Y. When the police show up to stop this practice, the priest of Religion X says, “Ah, I see the problem.
 To you, Demographic Y are people, but to us, they aren’t!
-Thus, when we sacrifice them, to us, we aren’t actually harming people!”
+Thus, when we sacrifice them to us, we aren’t actually harming people!”

 Consider another example: evangelism.
-To Christians (and many other religions) evangelism is a loving thing to do!
+To Christians (and many other religions), evangelism is a loving thing to do!
 We evangelize because we believe we have the truth and we want others to know.
 However, some view evangelism as harmful Western colonialism.
-For this group” evangelism is a way of spreading Western culture and destroying indigenous populations and practices.
+For this group, evangelism is a way of spreading Western culture and destroying indigenous populations and practices.
 So, which is it?
 Is evangelism an act of love or destruction?

 Sectarian Freedom: This is perhaps the strictest view of freedom that can still be called a view of “freedom.”
 The Sectarian Freedom view holds that the various sects within a particular religion should have freedom, but does not advocate for the freedom of other religions.
 So, for example, this view might hold that one is legally allowed to be some version of Christian, but not to be some form of Muslim.
-In other words, you could be a Catholic, Baptist, Presbyterian, Methodist, etc, but you could not practice a non–Christian religion.
+Perhaps you could be a Catholic, Baptist, Presbyterian, Methodist, etc, but you could not practice a non–Christian religion.

 A Balanced Solution